liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/04-configuring-the-patching-tool/03-patching-tool-advanced-configuration.markdown

 Using auto-discovery and working with the default profile `default.properties` is the easiest way to use the Patching Tool, and is great for smaller, single server installations.
-But many @product@ installations serve millions of pages per day, and the Patching Tool has been designed for this as well.
-So if you're running a small, medium, or large cluster of @product@ machines, you can use the Patching Tool profiles to manage patching for all of them.
+But many @sharepoint@ installations serve millions of pages per day, and the Patching Tool has been designed for this as well.
+So if you're running a small, medium, or large cluster of @sharepoint@ machines, you can use the Patching Tool profiles to manage patching for all of them.

 ## Using Profiles with the Patching Tool